plp13/qman/man/qman.1.md

 | rmargin  | unsigned int | 2          | Size of margin between the page text and the scroll bar and/or the right side of the screen |
 | tabstop  | unsigned int | 8          | Number of characters in a tab stop (used by actions LEFT and RIGHT) |

-**Section [tcap]**
+## Section [tcap]
-: Normally, **Qman** detects the terminal's capabilities automatically.
-Options in this section provide the ability to specify them explicitly, overriding this behavior:
+Normally, **Qman** detects the terminal's capabilities automatically.
+Options in this section provide the ability to specify them explicitly, overriding this
+behavior:

 | Option   | Type         | Def. value | Description                           |
 |----------|--------------|------------|---------------------------------------|